-- how many producers are involved (core and wider interest group), - what are their areas of interest, - did they form specifically for this project, (or already established)
+- how many producers are involved (core and wider interest group), - what are their areas of interest, - did they form specifically for this project, (or already established) - previous experience and capacity of the group and supporting delivery partners to undertake a PDS.

-• previous experience and capacity to undertake a PDS This section should be a maximum of 300 words.
+This section should be a maximum of 300 words.

-The challenge/problem
+The challenge/problem/opportunity